alexstr22/Advanced-Lane-Finding/writeup_report.md

 ### Pipeline (video)

-For this task, i developed simple class, because class more flexible. that class include all functions what i descripted above.
+For this task, i developed simple class, because class more flexible. that class include all functions what i described above.

         img = cv2.undistort(img, mtx, dist, None, mtx)